INFORMSJoC/2023.0275/README.md

   - `Instances for Case study (Section 6)/Figure 6 and Table 9/`: instances and results reported in Figure 6 and Table 9.
   - `Instances for Case study (Section 6)/Figure 7/`: instances and results reported in Figure 7.
   - `Instances for Case study (Section 6)/Figure 8/`: instances and results reported in Figure 8.

+In addition, the **source code** is availabe, named as "main code.gms".
+The file includes the following four parts:
+1. Codes for the convex promotion optimization model using the geometric programming approach.
+2. Codes for the non-convex promotion optimization model.
+This part is added to ensure the accuracy of the Taylor approximation based on the comments we received in the second revision.
+3. Codes for the Lagrangian decomposition algorithm.
+4. Codes for the Lagrangian decomposition algorithm, decomposed over time (t) to reduce the running time of sub-model 1.